CopernicaMarketingSoftware/AMQP-CPP/README.md

     /**
      *  Method that is called by the AMQP library when a fatal error occurs
      *  on the connection, for example because data received from RabbitMQ
-     *  could not be recognized.
+     *  could not be recognized, or the underlying connection is lost.
+This
+     *  call is normally followed by a call to onLost() (if the error occured
+     *  after the TCP connection was established) and onDetached().
      *  @param  connection      The connection on which the error occured
-     *  @param  message         A human readable error message */ virtual void onError(AMQP::TcpConnection *connection, const char *message) {
+     *  @param  message         A human readable error message */ virtual void onError(AMQP::TcpConnection *connection, const char *message) override {
         // @todo
         //  add your own implementation, for example by reporting the error
-        //  to the user of your program, log the error, and destruct the
+        //  to the user of your program and logging the error }
-        //  connection object because it is no longer in a usable state }

     /**
-     *  Method that is called when the connection was closed.
+     *  Method that is called when the AMQP protocol is ended.
 This is the
-     *  counter part of a call to Connection::close() and it confirms that the
+     *  counter-part of a call to connection.close() to graceful shutdown
+     *  the connection.
+Note that the TCP connection is at this time still
+     *  active, and you will also receive calls to onLost() and onDetached()
+     *  @param  connection      The connection over which the AMQP protocol ended */ virtual void onClosed(AMQP::TcpConnection *connection) override {
+        // @todo
+        //  add your own implementation (probably not necessary, but it could
+        //  be useful if you want to do some something immediately after the
+        //  amqp connection is over, but do not want to wait for the tcp
+        //  connection to shut down
+    }

+    /**
-     *  connection was correctly closed.
+     *  Method that is called when the TCP connection was closed or lost.
-     *
+     *  This method is always called if there was also a call to onConnected()
-     *  @param  connection      The connection that was closed and that is now unusable */ virtual void onClosed(AMQP::TcpConnection *connection) {}
+     *  @param  connection      The connection that was closed and that is now unusable */ virtual void onLost(AMQP::TcpConnection *connection) override {
+        // @todo
+        //  add your own implementation (probably not necessary) }

+    /**
+     *  Final method that is called.
+This signals that no further calls to your
+     *  handler will be made about the connection.
+     *  @param  connection      The connection that can be destructed */ virtual void onDetached(AMQP::TcpConnection *connection) override {
+        // @todo
+        //  add your own implementation, like cleanup resources or exit the application }

     /**
      *  Method that is called by the AMQP-CPP library when it wants to interact